-Another quick note on “Photo Finds” and “Notable Storytellers.”Company News
+Another quick note on “Photo Finds” and “Notable Storytellers.”BL News

 Being a part of the photo/video industry can sometimes blind you to the fact that not everyone – especially not newcomers to this field – will know everyone of note in it.
 The Notable Storytellers piece column (and the Photo Finds column before it) was about bringing you the works of folks that you may not have heard of.
 We never featured Joe McNally or Vincent Laforet for the simple reason that if you’d been around for even a little bit of time, you’d have already heard of these folks.

 That assumption was put to rest recently when, during some small talk with a customer at the BorrowLenses.com main office, I found out that this particular customer was just starting to shoot video on a DSLR.
 He asked if I had any links to good learning resources.

 “Well,” I said, “I’m sure you’ve already checked out Vincent Laforet’s classes on creativeLIVE, so…”

 “Sorry,” he interrupted.
 “Who?”